sethryder/ebs_snapshot_godfather/README.md

 # ebs_snapshot_godfather
 A tool to manage EBS snapshot lifecycles following the Grandfather-father-son backup scheme.
-Built to run on Lambda and triggered by a CloudWatch Rule (cron).
+Built to run as a Lambda and triggered by a CloudWatch Rule (cron).

 ## Why?